Free Application for Federal Student Aid (FAFSA)

-- Complete the FAFSA online to determine eligibility for federal and some state and institutional aid.
-All U.S. citizens and eligible non-citizens are required to complete the FAFSA each school year.
+- Complete the FAFSA online to determine your eligibility for federal, state, and institutional aid.
+All U.S. citizens (and eligible non-citizens) are required to complete the FAFSA each school year.

 - Add Liberty’s school code (010392) on your FAFSA.

-- If you are selected for Verification, all requested documents must be submitted and received before Liberty will review the account.
+- If you are selected for Verification (the process of confirming the accuracy of information reported on your FAFSA with the Department of Education), all requested documents must be submitted and received before we will review your account.
 Submit all documentation requested as soon as possible to prevent a delay in your aid processing or a loss of your aid eligibility.